ian-bateman/os-xtoo/README.md

 from this overlay at times.
 That will be kept to a minimum and at some point stop entirely.
 But does happen from time to time.

-Please file issues for any problems encounterd.
+Please file issues for any problems encountered.
 They will be addressed ASAP!

 ## Arch
 This repo is primarily amd64, no other archs are supported or tested,